Updated: Apr 14

 3. The Chapter in the Heliand where the word “Ostar” (literally, the word “Ostar”) occurs is in Fitt (Chapter) 7.
 The word however means "from the east" and is referring to wise men travelling from the east, and not a Goddess.
 See more detail on this in the next section.

-4. Most of the Austriahenae stones are found in Frankia.
+4. Most of the Austriahenae stones (Eostre stones) are found in Frankia.
 Frisia has the second highest concentration.
-(See Shaw's Map) from his book.
+(See Shaw's Map below) from his book.
 Frankia and Frisia blow away (not even close) all other locations.
+Zero archaeological mention of Eostre outside of Frankia, Frisia, and England. (*This lines up with Bede and Einhard's old English and Old Frankish calendars.
+Again, the archaeological record and the written record match here.)

 5. While the Saxons are often allied with the Frisians, they seem to be closer to the Danes.
 Widukind, Theoden of Saxony, is always fleeing to the Danes per the Royal Frankish Annals (a contemporary source to the Saxon Wars.)
 Widukind, the last Theoden of Saxony, married Geva of Westfold, daughter of the Danish king Goimo I and sister of the Danish kings Ragnar (yes, that Ragnar) and Siegfried.
 Widukind of Corvey (not Widukind the Heathen “rebel” and Theoden during the Saxon Wars) in the 10th century wrote his “History of the Saxons.”
 In it, he gives three possible origins of the Saxons.
-What is important, is that Widukind states that the common Saxon peasants all believed that the Saxons were descended from Danes and not Frisians.
+What is important, is that Widukind states that the common Saxon peasants, which comprises 99% of the Saxon population, all believed that the Saxons were descended from Danes.
 The Saxons certainly went to the Danes often for allies in the wars against forced Christianization with the Franks.

 Expounding on point 3 above: The Heliand Chapter 7.